 None of them follow extreme diets.
 They don't stress about food.
 They just eat real meals, in reasonable portions, enjoyed with others.

-What this taught me: The stress people carry around food might be more damaging than the food itself.
+The takeaway: The stress people carry around food might be more damaging than the food itself.

 3. They stay socially embedded — even when life gets harder